|Newsletter of Shiga Kenjinkai in Tokyo|

 All the Shiga Kenjinkai chapters in Japan and overseas belong to the National Federation of Shiga Kenjinkai (全国滋賀県人会連合会) called Zenkoku Shiga Kenjinkai Rengokai or Zenjiren for short.
-The national federation has its office in the Kyoto Shiga Kenjinkai office.
+The national federation has its office in Otsu.
 Each chapter receives a small annual subsidy from the national federation.

 In Japan, the Shiga Kenjinkai varies widely with regard to membership.
 The Shiga Kenjinkai in Kyoto and Tokyo is very large with thousands of members.
 They include prominent business people.
 Both Tokyo and Kyoto even have their own Shiga Kenjinkai building.
 Others may have fewer than 20 members.